fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

      * NB: choose port numbers >=1025, as the 1-1024 range is reserved to standard protocols and requires admin privileges.
      */
     public static final int RECEIVER_PORT = 1091;

     public static final String EXECUTION_REPORT_BUS_SUBSCRIPTION = "/it/runsteps/executionReportBusSubscription.json";

-    public StepExecutionIntegrationTest(){
+    public StepExecutionIntegrationTest() {
         super(RECEIVER_PORT,
                 /*
                  *  Under here, entry point definition and authentication token references for the SUT - for 'real' integration tests this will be the event bus,
                  *  but isolated microservice tests may target the microservice in itself.
                  *  In that case, the microservice endpoint and authentication token will have to be added to the test configuration file and referenced using
                  *   - respectively - TestConfiguration.VALUES.getServiceBaseURL("my.service.url") and TestConfiguration.VALUES.getServiceAuthToken("my.service.auth-token").
                  *  The ".url" and ".auth-token" suffixes are defined respectively as the URL_KEY_SUFFIX and AUTH_TOKEN_KEY_SUFFIX constants.
                  */
-            TestConfiguration.VALUES.getServiceBaseURL(EVENTBUS_BASE_KEY+URL_KEY_SUFFIX),
+                TestConfiguration.VALUES.getServiceBaseURL(EVENTBUS_BASE_KEY + URL_KEY_SUFFIX),
-            TestConfiguration.VALUES.getServiceAuthToken(EVENTBUS_BASE_KEY+AUTH_TOKEN_KEY_SUFFIX),
+                TestConfiguration.VALUES.getServiceAuthToken(EVENTBUS_BASE_KEY + AUTH_TOKEN_KEY_SUFFIX),
                 /*
                  * Here comes a (limited in most use cases) list of resource names pointing to json sbuscription messages to automatically subscribe the mock receiver to the SUT event bus.
                  */
                 EXECUTION_REPORT_BUS_SUBSCRIPTION
         );
     }